-From Table 5 are the results of a model estimated to examine the effect of credit risk on liquidity risk of listed banks in Ghana.
+From table 5 are the results of a model estimated to examine the effect of credit risk on liquidity risk of universal banks in Ghana.
 The R-square of the model showed the percentage of variations in the dependent variable that are being explained by the independent variables.
-An R-square of 0.87 as shown in Table 5 is an indication that about 87% of variations in Liquidity risk are being explained by the independent variables.
+An R-square of 0.828 as shown in table 5 is an indication that about 83% of variations in Liquidity risk are being explained by the independent variables.
 This shows a significant explanatory power.
 This was confirmed by the F-statistics of 0.000.
 The F-statistic value explains the joint significance of the independent variables in explaining variations in the dependent variable and the results as portrayed in table 5 suggested that the overall strength of the models is good.
-The Durbin Watson test statistic was also within the acceptable range (1.5 - 2.5) for the model.
-This as seen in Table 5 was 1.79.
-This indicated the absence of serial or autocorrelation in the error terms.
+The Durbin Watson test statistic was also within the acceptable range (1.5-2.5) for the model.
+This as seen in table 5 was 1.98, which is an indication of the absence of serial or autocorrelation in the error term.
 The model therefore can be considered reliable.

-From Table 5 and as presented in model, it can be seen that capital adequacy ratio had a significant negative effect on liquidity risk (Total deposits/total assets) at 1% level of significance.
-Thus, a unit increase in the capital adequacy ratio will lead to liquidity risk falling by a 0.923.
-In a similar vein, the cost per loan assets ratio was also observed to have a significant negative effect on the liquidity of listed banks in Ghana at 5% level of significance.
-This means that a unit increase in the cost per loan assets ratio will lead to a reduction in liquidity risk by 0.412.
-Loans-Advance Total Deposits Ratio as a measure of credit risk was also seen to have a significant negative effect on liquidity risk of listed banks at 10% level of significance.
-This means that a unit increase in the cost per loan assets ratio will risk of listed banks at 10% level of significance.

-Loans-Advance Total Deposits Ratio will lead to a fall in the liquidity risk of listed banks by 0.136.
-Bank operating expenses were also seen to have a significant positive effect on the liquidity risk of listed banks in Ghana at 5% level of significance.
-However, Bank size had a significant negative effect on liquidity risk at 5% level of significance.
+From table 5 and as presented in the model, it can be seen that capital adequacy ratio had a significant negative effect on liquidity risk at 1% level of significance.
+Thus, a unit increase in the capital adequacy ratio will lead to liquidity risk falling by a 0.741.
+In a similar vein, the cost per loan assets ratio was also observed to have a significant negative effect on the liquidity risk of universal banks in Ghana at 1% level of significance.
+This means that a unit increase in the cost per loan assets ratio will lead to a reduction in liquidity risk by 0.486.
+Loans-Advance Total Deposits Ratio as a measure of credit risk was also seen to have a significant negative effect on liquidity risk of listed banks at 1% level of significance.
+This means that a unit increase in the Loans-Advance Total Deposits Ratio will lead to a fall in the liquidity risk of universal banks by -0.278.
+Bank operating expenses were also seen to have a significant positive effect on the liquidity risk of universal banks in Ghana at 1% level of significance.
+However, Bank size had a significant negative effect on liquidity risk at 1% level of significance.
 A detailed discussion of the results is presented under the discussions section of this chapter in pursuant to objective one of the study.